 Take a rolling pin or heavy book and press down and rub it along the veneer to join everything together.

 Step 4: Let your veneer acclimate and rest

 Lay your “weights” on top of the veneered beam and let it sit overnight.

 Using your sander, remove the excess veneer from the edges.
 Just rest it at an angle over the edge and run it back and forth over the edge until the excess comes off and you are left with a smooth edge.

-Finish it however you like.
-I use Rustoleum or Varathane stain.
+I used Rustoleum or Varathane stain oil based stain.
 I like to use a brown and a black to get a really multi-dimensional or “rich” black.
 The two stain colors I used were Dark Walnut and Ebony.
-I finished with their brush on poly in a satin.
+I finished with Varathane’s brush on poly in a satin.

 After the stain:

 Using a stud finder, locate the center point of your ceiling joists or trusses and note the measurement.
-Then predrill your 2×4’s with the lag bolts so that when you lift them into place they will line right up with your ceiling joists or trusses (whatever you have).
-Mike used 2 lag bolts per joist, I would have only used one.
+Mark your 2×4’s Then predrill your 2×4’s with the lag bolts so that when you lift them into place they will line right up with your ceiling joists or trusses (whatever you have).
+Mike used 2 lag bolts per joist.

 It took three people to lift our beam into place.
 Two people on either side holding it up and me with the finish nailer nailing it into the 2x’s.
-Before I put the nails into my gun I colored the nail heads with a black sharpie.
-I put a nail in about every 4-6″.
-You can’t even see them.
-I used 2″ long 16 gauge nails.
+For extra points, add wood glue along the inside top edge of your faux wood beam so that it will join to your 2×4’s permanently.

 Now stand back and admire your work.
 I know there are a lot of steps involved – but honestly this is a very simple and quick build.
 I did the whole thing in two days – including finishing and hanging the beam.
-Good luck and tell me how it goes!!!